mqtt-tools/mqttwarn/HANDBOOK.md

 functions = 'myfuncs.py'

-; name the service providers you will be using. launch   = file, log, osxnotify, mysql, smtp
+; name the service providers you will be using. launch   = file, log, desktopnotify, mysql, smtp

 ; Publish mqttwarn status information (retained) status_publish = True